 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible or, for facility care, the inpatient deductible applies to almost all benefits in this Section.
 We added notes throughout this brochure to show when the calendar year deductible applies. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
-Also, read Section 9 about coordinating benefits with other coverage, including with Medicare. - Under Standard Option, the calendar year deductible is \$750 per person (\$1500 per family).
-The calendar year deductible applies to certain benefits in this section.
-We added notes throughout this brochure to show when the calendar year deductible applies. - YOU MUST GET PREAUTHORIZATION FOR THESE SERVICES.
-Benefits are payable only when we determine the care is clinically appropriate to treat your condition and only when you receive the care as part of a treatment plan that we approve.
-The treatment plan may include services, drugs, and supplies described elsewhere in this brochure.
-To be eligible to receive full benefits, you must follow the preauthorization process and get Plan approval of your treatment plan. - Geisinger Health Plan offers mental health and substance abuse benefits through our designated behavioral health vendor.
-Benefits include a wide range of services including inpatient hospitalization, partial hospitalization and outpatient counseling. - You do not need a referral from your primary care physician for these services, but you must contact our designated behavioral health vendor for all non-emergency mental health and substance abuse services.
-You can contact Geisinger Health Plan's behavioral health vendor by calling 888-839-7972. - Emergency services do not require prior authorization.
-However, you or a family member will need to contact your primary care physician or the designated behavioral health vendor after receiving emergency services and before receiving and follow-up care.
-We may limit your benefits if you do not obtain a treatment plan.
-We will provide medical review criteria or reasons for treatment plan denials to enrollees, members or providers upon request or as otherwise required. - OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
+Also, read Section 9 about coordinating benefits with other coverage, including with Medicare. - Under Standard Option, the calendar year deductible is \$750 per person (\$1,500 per Self Plus One enrollment, or \$1,500 per Self and Family enrollment).
+The calendar year deductible applies to certain benefits in this Section.
+We added notes throughout this brochure to show when the calendar year deductible applies. - We will provide medical review criteria or reasons for treatment plan denials to enrollees, members or providers upon request or as otherwise required. - OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
 OPM will generally not order us to pay or provide one clinically appropriate treatment plan in favor of another.